aroth-arsoft/headless-jd2-docker/README.md

 ---------------------|------------
 EMAIL                | The MyJDownloader account e-mail.
 Is written automatically to config-file, if set.
 PASSWORD             | The MyJDownloader account password.
 Is written automatically to config-file, if set.
+DEVICENAME           | The MyJDownloader devicename.
+Is written automatically to config-file, if set.
 UID                  | Specifies the UID the daemon should run as.
 All created files will be owned by this UID.
 Defaults to 1000.
 GID                  | Specifies the GID for all created files.
 This only works in combination with the UID.
 Defaults to 100 for users.